baltornat/osm_intent_checker/README.md

 ## The project

-The thesis work consists in the creation of a network service which, once integrated, allows to negotiate the configurations of the network infrastructure with a 5G Core Network.
-Specifically, the service to be created must be integrated with a monitoring and analysis framework present in a 5G Core Network and must allow for the deployment of services within Kubernetes based on their configurations.
-These configurations will be defined by particular contracts called "intent"; the network service object of the thesis will have to try to understand if a received intent is feasible or not.
-If the intent is not feasible, the service to be implemented must be able to suggest an alternative solution to allow the deployment of the service to which the intent refers
+Existing NFV orchestrators are not able to understand at first glance whether the deployment of a network service or a set of network services required by an intent is possible or not.
+The OSM orchestrator tries to deploy the network services and if the deployment fails for the lack of available resources on the target machine it just prints errors.
+This is inefficient because trying the deployment of one or more network services costs time and needs computational effort.
+Our approach aims to add a layer between the intent management system and the orchestrator OSM by implementing checks to verify if the intent is feasible or not before trying to deploy the services and thus saving time and resources.

 ## Directory Tree